 Supervising the execution phase: Responsible conduct of research and ethics, project management, thesis writing, doctoral examination

-Who will present the course?
+Who presents the course?

-The course will be presented by CREST, an academic centre of Stellenbosch University in South Africa.
+The course is presented by CREST, an academic centre of Stellenbosch University in South Africa.
 CREST has vast experience in doctoral supervision and is known for its expertise in research methodology and in science policy and knowledge production on the African continent.
-Our partners in this course are the Centre for Higher Education Research, Learning and Teaching (CHERTL) at Rhodes University in South Africa, and the Centre for Higher and Adult Education at Stellenbosch University (CHAE).
+Our partner in this course is the Centre for Higher and Adult Education at Stellenbosch University (CHAE).
+The course is taught by Professors Johann Mouton (CREST), Chrissie Boughey (CHERTL, Rhodes University), Liezel Frick (CHAE), and Dr Nompilo Tshuma (CHAE).

-How will the course be presented?
+How is the course presented?

-The course will be presented through the web-based learning management system of Stellenbosch University.
+The course is presented through the web-based learning management system of Stellenbosch University.
 The course materials are 100% online (i.e. there is no need to travel to Stellenbosch) and participants can access the course materials and participate in the online activities when it is convenient for them.
 Participants must have access to a reliable and reasonably fast and stable internet connection, in order to be able to download the multimedia components of the course and participate in the online activities and discussions.

 Upon successful completion of the course, participants will receive a Certificate of Competence from Stellenbosch University.